AhmedNassar7/Movie-Hub/README.md

-# Movie Website
+# Movie Hub

 <!-- ![Movie Website Banner](path/to/your/image.png) Replace with the actual path to your project image -->

 ## Overview

-The **Movie Website** is a modern web application that allows users to browse, search, and manage their favorite movies.
+This is **Movie Website** a modern web application that allows users to browse, search, and manage their favorite movies.
 Built with React, Redux, and Axios, this project demonstrates my skills in front-end development, state management, and API integration.

 ## Features